BlistBotList/blist.javascript/README.md

 ## Getting Started

-This is the documentation for the javascript wrapper for the Blist API.
+This is the documentation for the Javascript wrapper for the Blist API.
 This documentation includes all information about installing and using the wrapper.
 This API requires your bot to be using [discord.js](https://discord.js.org/).

 ## Installing

-To install the API wrapper follow these steps:
+To install the API wrapper, follow these steps:
-1. Open a command prompt in your bot's directory, or create a new directory and run `npm init`
+1. Open a command prompt in your bot's directory, or create a new directory and run `npm init`.
 2. Run `npm i --save blist.js`.
-This will install the dependency and add it to your dependency list.
-(Or run `npm i blist.js`, not recommended)
+This will install the dependency and add it to your dependency list (or run `npm i blist.js`, though this is not recommended).
-3. Blist.js should now be succesfuly installed.
+3. Blist.js should now be successfully installed.

 ## Creating a new instance

 To create a new instance for the wrapper, we must first import the module.
-Once we imported our module, we can create a new instance by doing this
+Once we imported the module, we can create a new instance.
+See the code example below.

 ```js
 // Common JS import